-INTRODUCTION: The veteran trams of Rio de Janeiro have become as much a part of the bustling Brazilian city as Sugar Loaf mountain.
+Background: INTRODUCTION: The veteran trams of Rio de Janeiro have become as much a part of the bustling Brazilian city as Sugar Loaf mountain.
 The trams are popular with the locals and with the tourists -- providing a constant reminder of a transportation era that has now passed.

 SYNOPSIS: Under the shadow of the spectacularly modern Metropolitan Cathedral is an overgrown and ancient terminus.
 It's here that the trams of Rio begin and end their day's work.

 The tram was introduced to Rio in 1959 by Thomas Cochrane--an English doctor.
 Trams pulled by horses and mules were soon replaced by steam driven vehicles.
 Just before 1900 these gave way to electric trams.